apify/actor-whitepaper/README.md

-# The Actor Programming Model Whitepaper [DRAFT]
+# The Web Actor Programming Model Whitepaper [DRAFT]

-**The whitepaper describes new concept for building serverless microapps called _actors_, which are easy to develop, share, integrate, and build upon.
+**The whitepaper describes a new concept for building serverless microapps called _Actors_, which are easy to develop, share, integrate, and build upon.
 Actors are a reincarnation of the UNIX philosophy for programs running in the cloud.**